makingwavesfdn/.github/profile/README.md

 ## Copilot v4.x - release between October 1 and December 31, 2024

 - Sign-up
-  - A young person signs up for Making Waves via Paperform https://ln9qiabt.paperform.co
+  - A young person signs up for Making Waves via Paperform https://ln9qiabt.paperform.co (DEV SIGN UP FORM)
   - Upon submission, their data is passed to Lambda Function 4a7fcbf4-f744-48e2-a0c8-625474165554 via webhook and sent to State Machine ew1b269qp
-  - Further development needed
+  - They receive welcome texts which are executed via State Machine unlys0x8a, and their follow-up texts are scheduled

 - Get a response that's fast and to-the-point
   - The young person texts Making Waves at 510-680-2556 (DEV NUMBER)
   - Their text message is received by Twilio, passed to Lambda Function e56ebada-de35-451f-8319-f0aa9f45687b via webhook, and sent to State Machine lpe6i03og
   - A response is generated and sent to the young person via text
-  - Further description needed

 - Get automatic reminders
-  - Further development needed for Event Bridge
-  - The young person's threadID is sent to State Machine vle8oz6fn
+  - At pre-scheduled intervals, the young person's threadID is sent to State Machine vle8oz6fn
   - A reminder is generated and sent to the young person via text